 “I’m all about flavour,” he told Fine Dining Lovers.
 “Test Kitchen is very conceptual, there’s a feeling, a story and a multi-sensory element to most dishes.
 Pot Luck is simpler but delicious.
 I keep experimenting with a dish until it’s perfect to me.
 I find myself losing the layers and getting more primal and natural with the dishes.”

 Situated on the top floor of an old silo, this restaurant has been dubbed the coolest place to eat out in Cape Town.
 Together with Wesley Randles, Luke Dale-Roberts takes the diner on an adventure of flavour and texture.
 “Sharing plates” are divided into 5 basic tastes; salty, sour, sweet, umami and bitter to allow diners to appreciate each sensation on its own, as well as all the flavours as a holistic experience.
 The Pot Luck Club’s success is based on innovative dishes that appear understated but are fresh, modern and in sync with this edgy environment.

 La Colombe (Constantia, Cape Town)

-Eat Out S.Pellegrino Chef of the Year, Scot Kirton, is dishing up delicious food with character and confidence.
-There is a playfulness to his menus.
+Eat Out S.Pellegrino Chef of the Year, Scot Kirton is dishing up delicious food with character and confidence.
+There is a playfulness to his menus to La Colombe.
 A recent move to the Silvermist Organic Wine Estate on Constantia Nek has injected new vibrancy.
 “Ideas come from everywhere: seasonal produce, new crockery, overseas travels and experiencing the cuisines of other countries,” he enthuses.
-Lifting the lid on their signature dish, seared tuna tataki served with spelt-and-oat bread, and olive-parmesan bread sticks with herbed butter, is a delight.
+Lifting the lid on their signature dish, seared tuna tataki served with spelt-and-oat bread, and olive-parmesan breadsticks with herbed butter is a delight.